TomNuttall/aws-websockets-demo/README.md

 # Web Socket Demo

-Small game used as part of a presentation on learning and studying for AWS certification.
+Small game used as part of a team presentation on learning and studying for AWS certification.

 Web socket api used to handle communication between connected game clients and host.